artnod78/PyscordHook/README.md

 Download files in a folder (ie: `E/PyscordHook/` for Windows)

 ## Create WebHook
-Webhooks are a low-effort way to post messages to channels in Discord.
-They do not require a bot user or authentication to use.
   * Go on your discord server
   * Edit a chat room
   * Create **Webhooks**